Mobile App design

 Case Study Overview

-As a team of three student designers, our task was to brainstorm and develop a mobile app that addresses common travel frustrations.
-We set out to create a platform that helps travelers seamlessly plan and execute successful trips from start to finish.
+As a team of three student designers, our task was to brainstorm and develop a mobile app that addresses common everyday frustrations.
+We set out to create a platform that helps people seamlessly plan and cook healthy meals successfully from start to finish.
 This case study highlights our research and design process, which was informed by field research, one-on-one interviews, public surveys, and user testing—allowing us to shape a user-centered design system.

 goals

-Our goal was to design a travel app that serves as a one-stop solution, allowing users to seamlessly manage their itineraries, flights, accommodations, and activity planning in one place.
-To create a truly user-centered experience, we conducted research to understand traveler needs and pain points, ensuring our design effectively addressed those challenges.
-Additionally, we prioritized an optimized user experience, making trip planning effortless and intuitive.
+Our goal was to design an app that serves as a one-stop solution for meal planning, allowing users to seamlessly take stock of the pantry/fridge, find personalized, step by step recipes, and order groceries.
+To create a truly user-centered experience, we conducted research to understand our users' needs and pain points, ensuring our design effectively addressed those challenges.
+Additionally, we prioritized an optimized user experience, making meal planning effortless and intuitive.

 our process